opalbow/KyberCrystalDisplay/README.md

+I have moved the files into folders so the holocron stand 3Ds file are foldered seperate to the file for the kyber crystal display stand.

 The code for the screen & NeoPixel control will not work with Rasberry Pi 5's.
 This is due to a change in how the GPIO pins are controlled.
 This is out of my control and a limitation on the NeoPixel python library.

 Please do not rename any of the files or items within the database.
 This will break the program.
 Inside the database file you can adjust the coloumns with values.
-I will provide a seperate file detailing how to update the database to customise how your program runs.
+I have provided a word doc showing you how to customise the data base settings.

 For refernce all code has been tested on Python version = 3.7.4 & 3.9.2